fmanimashaun/Steghub-DevOps-training/MEAN_stack_implementation/README.md

 Before starting this journey, I ensured I had:
 - An AWS EC2 instance running Ubuntu
 - Basic knowledge of Linux commands
-- A MERN stack application ready for deployment
+- A MEAN stack application ready for deployment

 > **Personal Note:** Setting up the EC2 instance was straightforward, but I recommend thoroughly understanding AWS security groups and network settings before proceeding.
 See my [previous video](https://youtu.be/5K0mHssuN-I) on how to set it up.